 In order for TCP/IP to work properly you must be assigned an IP address.
 This allows users network access to email and internet resources.
 HSPH utilizes Dynamic Host Control Protocol (DHCP ) to assign addresses dynamically.
 This method does NOT guarantee that you will constantly have the same IP address.

 If a static IP is necessary, then please make that request at the time of the jack activation.
-Static IP assignments are usually necessary if you are running one of the following systems:

 All devices connected to the network are required to be set up for DHCP.
 Any unauthorized hard-coding of addresses is strictly prohibited.

 In order for any computer to have world accessible ports open on the network, the computer must be scanned.
 Once the computer is scanned a detailed list is given to the user to make appropriate changes.
 Once changes are made the computer is scanned again.
 If no vulnerabilities are found then and only then are changes made to the Firewall.

 The Network Management Team will only support HSPH switches, hubs, and routers.
 It is prohibited for any group or person to connect additional networking equipment to the HSPH network.
 Any unauthorized equipment found will be promptly disconnected from the HSPH network.
 Examples of prohibited equipment are:

 - Linksys, Netgear, etc. desktop switches or hubs

 If you have networking needs, please contact the Helpdesk.
 They can be reached at 617 432-4357 or by email@example.com